RandomGuyJCI/Optimize-EyeWire-SmallRes/README.md

 - Replaced the Sign Out button with the current HQ time (Eastern Time Zone)
 - Added automatic sizing of the profile window to be able to fit for smaller screens
 - Added color to the other Scout's Log buttons
+- Removed the Show Scout's Log and Show Inspect Panel buttons

 ### Minor
 - Reduced the margins and paddings of the elements of the header and scout's log to fit more space